akskyline/Single-cycle-RISCV-processor/README.md

 # single-cycle-riscv-processor

-### The processor is desined for these instructions
+### The processor is verified using these instructions

 ```asm
       addi x9, x0, 9